yakovenkodenis/lengwahe/README.markdown

       imprenta("parang may mali")

     // gumagana ba ang tagalog na lengwaheng ito?
-    // oo naman!`
+    // oo naman!

 #Moving on
 This is the end of my journey.
 So please dont expect new updates to this language.
-Im going to use anything I learned from this to bigger things I have in mind such as creating a JVM based javascript User Interface generator.This is a really fun experience, I hope you are too.
+Im going to use anything I learned from this to bigger things I have in mind such as creating a JVM based javascript User Interface generator.This is a really fun experience, I hope you like it too.
 Enjoy!